nordlow/clayers/README.md

 ![Thanks @frdmn!](http://i.imgur.com/VsJkvFU.gif)

 clayers (**c**onsole **layers**) is a cross-platform console render library for game devs, supporting multiple layers, colors, efficient rendering and easy management.
 Layers can be added, removed and rearranged as well as toggled between translucent and opaque.
-Rendering only writes out what has changed, minimizing rendering to as little and quick as possible.
+Rendering is quick!

 ### Features